- About Us

 Our unique approach involves addressing the underlying fluency issues.

-We might help your child learn to create a state of calm focused attention and to self-regulate.
-We might work with him or her to overcome the reflexes that may be impeding the flow of speech.
-Or we might try breathing exercises to create awareness of the role breathing plays in speech patterns.
+Traditional speech therapy strategies include helping your child to learn to create a state of calm focused attention and to self-regulate.
+Research with athletes revealed that those who localized stress in their shoulders, neck and voice box often had problems with stuttering when excited or upset.
+With that in mind, we work with them to overcome the reflexes that may be impeding the flow of speech.
+Or we often use breathing exercises to create awareness of the role breathing plays in speech patterns.

 We’ll work through a few behavior modifications steps to facilitate fluent speech at whatever level is attainable, then we’ll slowly increase your child’s ability and frequency to use fluent speech in more life situations.